dzlatic/udacity/README.md

     #### path_slug.path = log.path
     #### GROUP BY articles.id

-8. Run the project code by executing following command on operting system prompt:
+9. Run the project code by executing following command on operting system prompt:
     #### vagrant@vagrant:/vagrant/logs-analysis$ python3 logs-analysis.py

+10. Compare the output with the content of output.txt file.